Cold Opening – Jeffrey Epstein’s Ghost

 - The “new era” vibes continue with a redone version of that S43 cold open with Trumpwin (shudder).
 You just cannot make this shit up.

 - If the show is so nostalgic for the late ‘10s era, “my” era actually, then why even bother hiring a new cast and crop of writers?
 It is so clear how “precious” graying Colin Jost and Mikey Day are to Lorne.
 Why not emulate that’s era’s more structured writing and standout cast?
-I had my issues with the that era (though mainly cold opens and a few cast members near its end), but it is late ‘80s SNL next to these past two seasons.
+I had my issues with that era (though mainly cold opens and a few cast members near its end), but it is late ‘80s SNL next to these past two seasons.
 Bland nostalgia is nothing at the end.

 - Feels odd seeing Epstein in the cold open.
 Here somehow as sort of a Christmas Spirit.
 Is this yet another confused tonal take from SNL?